basketry/basketry.github.io/docs/tutorial/intro.md

 We'll talk about installing packages and creating and running scripts.
 This guide assumes that you already have a working knowledge of NPM or Yarn and know how to use your preferred package manager to perform those actions.

 Lastly, we will be building our service in Typescript.
 This guide assumes that you are either familiar with setting up a new project or have access to an existing project.
-If you want to use the Typescript project scaffolding tool that I personally use for new projects, check out my [Yeoman generator](https://www.npmjs.com/package/generator-ts-console).

 ## Initial Setup

 ### Get a Service Definition

 Let's start by downloading an existing Service Definition.
-Swagger.io offers an example Swagger doc defining an example pet store service: https://petstore.swagger.io/v2/swagger.json.
+Swagger.io offers an example Swagger doc defining an example pet store service: https://petstore3.swagger.io/api/v3/openapi.json.
 Download that file as swagger.jsonand put it in the root folder of your project.

 ### Install packages